ahmedaymanb4/Bug-Tracking-System/README.md

 # Bug Tracking System..
 Project Requirements
 - [ ] GUI is a must
 - [ ] Using databases isn't allowed.
 To store data in files.
+- [ ] To apply OOP & software engineering principles (Modularization, abstract classes, polymorphism, inheritance, etc...)
+- [ ] Every user can only function as intended & authorized to.
+- [ ] User can login and see his functions.

 ## 1. Tester Module

 - [ ]  a.
 Enables tester to define bug name, bug type, priority, bug level, project name, bug date, status.